Italy accuses NGO migrant ship of dumping toxic waste

 “I did well to block the NGO ships.
 I stopped not only the traffic of illegal immigrants but, from what it seems, also that of toxic waste,” he added.

-Reporting by Davide Barbuscia; Editing by Crispian Balmer and Ed Osmond
+Additional reporting by Wladimiro Pantaleone; Editing by Ed Osmond and Crispian Balmer